 “We ALL agreed how wonderful your discussion was at the December bagel breakfast.
 We really enjoyed your talk and your ability to keep the audience so interested.” —Susan Ivory, Chairwoman, Adult Education Committee, Temple Beth David

-In this centennial year of Dinezon’s yortsayt (the anniversary of his death), Scott Hilton Davis is “Celebrating Jacob Dinezon” by sharing his dramatic personal journey to rescue this once beloved Yiddish author from literary obscurity—a journey that has led Scott back to his Jewish roots, heritage, and culture.
-His inspiring story is perfect for book events, book clubs, Sisterhood luncheons, adult education programs, and cultural clubs.
+Since Dinezon’s centennial yortsayt (the 100th anniversary of his death) in 2019, Scott Hilton Davis has been sharing his dramatic personal journey to rescue this once-beloved Yiddish author from literary obscurity—a journey that began by accident and ended in a Warsaw, Poland Jewish cemetery for a commemorative service to honor Dinezon’s life and legacy.
+Along the way, Scott’s travels through the fascinating and creative world of Yiddish literature have guided him back to his Jewish roots, heritage, and culture.
+Scott’s inspiring story is perfect for book events, book clubs, Sisterhood luncheons, adult education programs, and cultural clubs.

 “Storyteller Scott Davis is a huge favorite with our JCC audiences.
 He infuses his tales from the Old Country with warmth and drama in an utterly delightful way.” —Maxine Ershler Carr, Adult Programs Coordinator, Raleigh-Cary JCC

 Scott Hilton Davis is a life-long storyteller with a thirty-five-year career producing and directing documentaries and dramas for public television.
 His many awards include seven Emmys.